 The bottom line is what is important here, and the closer you get to the mileage limit on a high mileage lease, the more you will save.
 On the other hand, if you estimate that you will only accede a standard lease mileage limit by a few hundred miles, you are more likely better off with a standard lease and paying the additional per-mile fees.

-How Do I Get a High Mileage Lease?
+How to Get a High Mileage Lease

 Ask for one.
 Most major dealers have one or more high mileage lease options.
-Availability, however, may depend on a number factors, such as model or geographic location.
+Availability, however, may depend on a number of factors, such as model or geographic location.
 The devil is in the details, so be sure that you have taken the time to estimate as accurately as possible the number of miles you intend to put on the vehicle each year, and that you clearly understand the terms of the proposed lease.
 Definitely, run the numbers through your calculator before signing on.

 One other thing.
 Lessees often have some wiggle room when it comes to leasing terms, so don't be afraid to negotiate such items as the monthly payment, annual mileage limit, and over-the-limit per-mile fees.
-That way you have the ability to fine tune the bottom-line costs to your advantage.
+That way you have the ability to fine-tune the bottom-line costs to your advantage.

 High Mileage Leases and Extended Warranties

 Another factor to consider is purchasing an extended warranty on your new and newly leased car.
 Let's say, for example, that you sign a three-year high-mileage lease on a brand-new vehicle with a three-year or 36,000-mile warranty.
 That averages out to 12,000 miles a year, which means that if you intend to drive your vehicle more than that (which is what a high mileage lease is for), then you will have some period of time during the latter stages of your lease where the vehicle is out of warranty.